MichaelEPope/nsrestlet/readme.md

 });

 ```
 That may look a bit intimidating, but trust me, it's not.
-[We also have a tutorial on how to set up OAuth with Netsuite](./TUTORIAL.md), which makes things much easier, even if you aren't familiar with OAuth.
+[Here is a tutorial on how to set up OAuth with Netsuite](./TUTORIAL.md), which makes things much easier, even if you aren't familiar with OAuth.

 ## Setting Things Up